ByMynix/CouInjector/README.md

 These three resources, which are already embedded in "CouInjector" can of course be replaced by compiling the three applications mentioned and then embedding them as resources.

-Compile it in Release / x86
+Compile it in "Release / x86"
+Compiled application to use is in "\bin\x86\Release"